OfficeDev/office-js-docs-pr/docs/testing/sideload-an-office-add-in-on-ipad-and-mac.md

 ## Prerequisites for Office on iOS

 - A Windows or Mac computer with [iTunes](https://www.apple.com/itunes/download/) installed.
+  > [!IMPORTANT]
+  > If you're running macOS Catalina, [iTunes is no longer available](https://support.apple.com/HT210200) so you should follow the instructions in the section [Sideload an add-in on Excel or Word on iPad using macOS Catalina](#sideload-an-add-in-on-excel-or-word-on-ipad-using-macos-catalina) later in this article.

-- An iPad running iOS 8.2 or later with [Excel on iPad](https://itunes.apple.com/us/app/microsoft-excel/id586683407?mt=8) installed, and a sync cable.
+- An iPad running iOS 8.2 or later with [Excel](https://apps.apple.com/app/microsoft-excel/id586683407) or [Word](https://apps.apple.com/app/microsoft-word/id586447913) installed, and a sync cable.

 - The manifest .xml file for the add-in you want to test.